How to Get Charity Event Sponsors: The Complete Guide

 - Send the letter within 48 hours after the charity event when possible, so the event is fresh in everyone’s minds.

 By showing appreciation to your donors, you are not only recognizing their generous support but also encouraging future giving.
-If you need help getting started, take a look at our Sponsor Thank You Letter template.
+If you need help getting started, look at our Sponsor Thank You Letter template.

 Nonprofit Event Sponsorship Packages and Levels

-Don’t forget to create event sponsorship packages, which represent donation tiers for sponsors.
+Development staff should create event sponsorship packages, which represent donation tiers for sponsors.
 Sponsorship tiers make your life easier when explaining the rewards and amount of exposure each sponsor is entitled to.

 Sponsorship levels and packages are not set in stone and can be customized for each business you approach.
 The more you know about the business and its marketing strategy, the better you can make a custom plan that speaks to them.
 So remember, it’s important to have an idea of the sponsorship level and corresponding benefits for all businesses, but be flexible and focus on building the relationship first.